-JOSEPH DAKE. chair
+JOSEPH DAKE, chair

-The department of health education and recreation professions offers a variety of degree options and graduate courses.
-In health, a master of education in school health education and a master of public health track in health promotion and education are available as well as the doctor of philosophy degree in health education.
+The department of health and recreation professions offers a variety of degree options and graduate courses.

+In health, a master of public health with a specialization in health promotion and education (offered through the Northwest Ohio Consortium for Public Health) is available as well as the doctor of philosophy degree in health education.
 For students admitted to the occupational therapy doctorate, a dual doctoral degree program leading to the doctor of philosophy in health education is also available.
 Please see information about this dual program located in the department of rehabilitation sciences.

-In recreation professions, the master of arts in recreation and leisure studies with specializations in recreation administration or recreational therapy are available.
+In the recreation professions, the master of arts in recreation and leisure studies with specializations in recreation administration or recreational therapy is available.